StarryBlueSky/Penicillin/README.md

 * Supports all the public Twitter API endpoints except Enterprise APIs.
 * Supports the following authenticating methods: OAuth 1.0a, OAuth 2.0
 * Supports some private Twitter API endpoints such as Poll Tweets.
-* Endpoint's parameters are resolved as Kotlin "Type-safe Named Parameter".
+* Endpoint's parameters are resolved as Kotlin "Typed-safe Named Parameter".
 * Penicillin has model classes.
 So endpoint's response is easy to use.
 * API execution supports classic function `.complete()`, suspend function `.await()` and callback style `.queue {}`.
 * Cursor APIs such as `friends/list` have methods named `.next`, `.untilLast()`.
 It makes paging easy.